-Generation and maintenance of specialized tissues during the development and lifespan of a multicellular organism requires exquisite spatiotemporal control of gene activity.
+Generation and maintenance of specialized tissues during the development and lifespan of a Abstract multicellular organism requires exquisite spatiotemporal control of gene activity.
 The complete repertoire of gene regulatory mechanisms is manifested during vertebrate embryogenesis and a deep understanding of the myriad mechanisms at play is essential for the full exploitation of regenerative medicine.
-Meng How's work leverages on recent advances in technology to derive novel insights into gene regulation during development and tissue homeostasis.
-He first deconstructed the gene regulatory network operating during preimplantation development of the mouse embryo and through computational modeling and single cell profiling experiments, he uncovered a novel role for pluripotency factors in intrinsic gene expression noise control.
-To further enable his research into early developmental events, he is developing genomic resources for the more tractable Xenopus embryo.
-Using paired end RNA sequencing, he demonstrated the diversity and dynamics of the transcriptome of Xenopus tropicalis during its development from a two-cell embryo to a feeding tadpole.
-Subsequently, as posttranscriptional regulation of RNA has been found to perform critical functions during development, he utilized single nucleotide resolution deep sequencing data to investigate one such regulatory mechanism known as RNA editing, whereby genomically encoded information is altered at the level of the RNA transcript.
-Besides vastly expanding the RNA editome, he discovered that edited sites showed complex tissue-specific and development-specific patterns.
-He will also discuss current and future plans to dissect the functions and regulation of RNA editing in development and human diseases.
+My work leverages on recent advances in technology to derive novel insights into gene regulation during development and tissue homeostasis.
+I first deconstructed the gene regulatory network operating during preimplantation development of the mouse embryo and through computational modeling and single cell profiling experiments, I uncovered a novel role for pluripotency factors in intrinsic gene expression noise control.
+To further enable my research into early developmental events, I am α mechanism known as RNA editing, whereby genomically encoded information is altered at the level of the RNA transcript.
+Besides vastly expanding the RNA editome, I discovered that edited sites showed complex tissue-specific and development-specific patterns.
+Collectively, these projects enhance our understanding of gene regulation in development and hold important implications for many different human diseases.

-About the Speaker:
+About the speaker